ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 or where the Mail Receiver is not participating in DMARC.
 Nothing in this section is intended to imply that the underlying Authentication Mechanisms should only be performed by Mail Receivers participating in DMARC.

-The next sections describe the steps for a Mail Receiver wishing to fully participate in DMARC.

 ###  Extract Author Domain {#extract-author-domain}